mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
+- [Introduction](https://fancycomponents.dev/introduction) - Ready to use, fancy React components to make the web fun again.
+Free & Open Source.

+- [Archive - Jordan’s Substack](https://jordanhasnolife.substack.com/archive) - Full archive of all the posts from Jordan’s Substack.

 - [srcl](https://sacred.computer) - SRCL is an open-source React component and style repository that helps you build web applications, desktop applications, and static websites with terminal aesthetics.

 - [A CRITICAL FIELD GUIDE FOR WORKING WITH MACHINE LEARNING DATASETS](https://knowingmachines.org/critical-field-guide) - Maybe you’re an engineer creating a new machine vision system to track birds.
 You might be a journalist using social media data to research Costa Rican households.
 You could be a researcher who stumbled upon your university’s archive of handwritten census cards from 1939.
 Or a designer creating a chatbot that relies on large language models like GPT...